Nevada Board of Directors

 Allyson Hoover has been a health care professional in both Northern and Southern Nevada for more than 20 years.
 She began her career as a registered nurse and certified diabetes educator, where she was involved in direct care, patient education and clinical care review.
 After obtaining her master's degree in nursing, she moved into administrative and management roles within the health care industry, including working for and with the HPN, Culinary, Public Employee Benefit Plan, State of Nevada FFS Medicaid and the Valley Health System.
-Allyson currently works for Amerigroup as the AVP of provider solutions.
+Ms. Hoover currently works for Amerigroup as the AVP of provider solutions.
 Her responsibilities include provider network management and development of enhanced access and availability for the managed Medicaid population in Clark and Washoe counties.

 Don Kowitz is the former president and chief executive officer of Saint Mary's Health Plans, which serves more than 65,000 Nevadans with a full range of health insurance, administrative and health enhancement services.
 Prior to joining Saint Mary's, Mr. Kowitz worked for almost 15 years as a senior executive in various insurance, financial and operations positions, including senior area vice president of John Alden Financial Corporation.
 Mr. Kowitz currently serves on the Board of KNPB, the local PBS affiliate and is a member of the City of Reno Financial Advisory Board, Health Plan Alliance and Community Health Alliance Foundation.

 Catherine O'Mara, Executive Director, Nevada State Medical Association